 Where you choose to receive notifications is entirely up to you!
-As I mentioned earlier, I choose not to receive any email notifications, however you may prefer to use email exclusively.
-I use toasts purely for reminders, whereas I get activities sent to my phone, desktop and the in-app notification center.
+As I mentioned earlier, I choose not to receive any email notifications, however, you may prefer to use email exclusively.
+I use toasts purely for reminders, whereas I get activities sent to my phone, desktop and the in-app notification centre.
 Try a few options to find what works best for you.

 The rows on the left side of the grid refer to the type of information you receive in a notification.

 General notifications refer to the notifications you receive when someone adds you to a team or collection, or when an item is assigned to you.
 Depending on how your team works, these types of notifications are pretty irregular (unless you get items assigned to you a lot, like me!).

 My number one tip for Activities notifications is to fine-tune them to exactly what you need.
 While you can subscribe to entire collections or single items, the number of notifications you get can be really overwhelming.
 The solution?
 Use filters!